AppLovin/AppLovin-MAX-Flutter/README.md

 > [!CAUTION]
 > Do not add the underlying AppLovin SDK to your dependencies.
 The AppLovin MAX Flutter plugin
 > already specifies the certified SDK version corresponding to the plugin.
-Manually adding it may
+If you also manually add
-> break your build and cause unpredictable results.
+> the dependency, this may break your build and cause unpredictable results.
 >
 > ~~pod 'AppLovinSDK'~~

-#### 2. Install the Pods:
+#### 2. Installing the Pods:
-- After saving the `Podfile`, open a terminal and run the following commands to install the pods:
+- After you save the `Podfile`, open a terminal and run the following commands to install the pods:
 ```
 pod install --repo-update
 ```

 #### 3. Updating the Bundle Identifier with your package name:
 - In your Flutter project's `ios` folder, find and open the `Runner.xcworkspace` file to launch Xcode.
-- Select the Signing and Capabilities tab and update the Bundle Identifier with your package name, ensuring it matches the package name configured in your AppLovin dashboard.
+- Select the **Signing and Capabilities** tab and update the Bundle Identifier with your package name, ensuring it matches the package name configured in your AppLovin dashboard.

 #### 4. Adding the `NSUserTrackingUsageDescription` key to the Information Property List (Info.plist):
 - Add `NSUserTrackingUsageDescription` to your Information Property List via Xcode or directly edit `Info.plist`.
-This key is required to display the permission prompt for tracking user activity across apps.
+This key is necessary so that your app can display the permission prompt for tracking user activity across apps.

 #### 5. Updating 'Info.plist' (if required):
 - If the mediated ad network adapter you add requires an information property, update `Info.plist`